 Does Current the Ontario Snowmobile Speed Limit Save Lives?

 So maybe Ontario’s 50-km/h max is about saving lives.
-Certainly excessive speed is a contributing factor in many deaths, usually combined with impairment and/or riding after dark.
+Certainly excessive speed is a contributing factor in many deaths, often combined with impairment and/or riding after dark.
 But a cursory scan of snowmobile fatalities in the destinations listed above suggests that higher speed limits don’t necessarily mean more fatalities.
 In fact, many states have lower per capita tragedy numbers than Ontario.
 This despite higher speeds limits and generally more traffic on their trails.
 Yes, speed can kill, but it’s usually excessive speed far faster than any of the speed limits noted above.

 So Why Is the Ontario Snowmobile Speed Limit Stuck at 50?